 Friendsgiving has been around for a few years now.
 One of the best things about living in a rural area is the sense of community.
 When you live in a small town, everyone knows everyone, and that can be really special.
 However, it may take time to make some true friends nearby.
 But it also means that when holidays roll around, you might not have family close by to celebrate with.
-That’s where friends and Friendsgiving come in!
+That’s why I’ve put together 5 Friendsgiving ideas for you.

 From cooking and cleaning to setting the table and decorating – and assign those tasks to different people in your group.
 That way, no one feels overwhelmed and everyone knows what they need to do to help make the day a success.